-More information on the activities of these committees is available in corporate governance section of our annual reports and accounts.
+More information on the activities of these committees is available in corporate governance section of our reports and accounts.

 The committee is responsible for recommending changes to the composition of the board, and keeps under review a succession timetable for both executives and non-executives.
 The committee is mindful of the benefits of a diverse board with a broad range of skills and experience.